 Source: Library of Congress, Virginia / discovered and discribed by Captayn John Smith

-After the 1644 uprising led by Opechancanough, the English seized him and other members of the remnants of his paramount confederacy.
+After the 1644 uprising led by Opechancanough, the English seized him and other warriors in his paramount confederacy.
 Opechancanough was murdered by an English guard, but other prisoners were carried to Tangier Island and abandoned there.

 That was apparently the first time people were expected to do more than just visit briefly, since the land had been isolated by sea level rise.
 Perhaps the Native American prisoners found trees large enough to make canoes and escape to the Eastern Shore, but it is unlikely that any of the prisoners survived long on Tangier Island.
 The island was used as a natural concentration camp, one where prisoners defined by their ethnic identity were expected to die through starvation.4

 The date of the first colonial settlement on the island is unclear.
-Local tradition says the Crockett family arrived in the 1680's, and Crockett remains a very common surname on Tangier.
-Most likely, the island was used for maintaining cattle and pigs in the second half of the 1600's, and then settled permanently by English colonists sometime in the 1700's.
+Local tradition says the Crockett family arrived in the 1680's, though the first recorded deed dates from the purchase of 450 acres by Joseph Crockett in 1778.
+Crockett remains a very common surname on Tangier, along with Pruitt and Parks.

-Other Chesapeake Bay islands were settled first.
-Smith's Island to the north was closer to the deep water channel in the bay.
-Watts and Fox islands provided adequate drinking water from wells, because they were closer to the peninsula and within the zone in which fresh groundwater was recharged by rainfall.
-(When British soldiers occupying Tangier Island in 1813 made shallow wells by putting open-ended barrels in the ground, the fresh water was quickly exhausted and the wells became brackish.)
-As one author notes:5
+Tangier was settled permanently by English colonists in the late 1700's, after other Chesapeake Bay islands.
+Smith's Island to the north was more attractive because it was closer to the deep water channel in the bay.
+Watts and Fox islands provided adequate drinking water from wells, because they were closer to the peninsula and within the zone in which groundwater near the surface was recharged by local rainfall.

 Chesapeake Bay islands have been known by different names - in 1836, what today is known as Smith Island was labeled Upper Tangier